IRNAS/irnas-zephyr-template/tests/README.md

 As Zephyr already provides great documentation on this [topic], this document will only provide basic instructions, working examples and tips and tricks.

+### Test and coverage reports

+`makefile` in the root of the project directory has several useful commands

 [topic]: https://docs.zephyrproject.org/latest/develop/test/index.html

 ## Quick start with the `sample_test` project